pravindev666/Tradyx-Aleph/tradyx-options-dashboard/PROJECT_RECREATION_GUIDE.md

 ## 🎯 Project Overview

-The Tradyx Options Dashboard is a real-time financial analytics platform built with Next.js, React, TypeScript, and Python.
+The Tradyxa Options Dashboard is a real-time financial analytics platform built with Next.js, React, TypeScript, and Python.
 It provides:

 - **Real-time NIFTY Options Data** from NSE
 - **Volatility Indicators** (10+ metrics)